coprolit/rpg-rules/README.md

 # Character Activity Rules
 The type of action a character can perform during play are most commonly classified as either a `simple action` or a `Maneuver` (complex action).

-## Simple Actions
-Normal movement and routine activities such as breathing, eating, walking, climbing stairs, drawing a weapon, etc. are simple actions that **do not require any rolls to resolve** (the player simply states what he intends his character to do).
+`simple actions` are normal movement and routine activities such as breathing, eating, walking, climbing stairs, drawing a weapon, etc. are simple actions that **do not require any rolls to resolve** (the player simply states what he intends his character to do).

 ## Maneuvers
 An action performed by a character that entails an element of risk, or requires complex movement, unusual concentration, or thought under pressure is called a `Maneuver` and requires a `Maneuver Roll` to resolve its outcome.